jepstein-eagle/adaptable/README.md

 # adaptableblotter
-Repository for the Adaptable Blotter HTML5 version, AdaptableBlotter.JS, written by Adaptable Tools.
+Repository for the Adaptable Blotter HTML5 version - AdaptableBlotter.JS - developed by Adaptable Tools.

-AdaptableBlotter.JS is a powerful data-agnostic grid that sits on top of an underlying grid component and provides all the rich functionality that financial users expect from their grids and blotters.
+AdaptableBlotter.JS is a powerful data-agnostic grid that sits on top of an underlying grid component and provides all the advanced, rich functionality that financial users expect from their grids and blotters.

 It offers - out of the box - incredibly powerful searching, filtering, sorting, styling and editing functionality.
 And also offers unparalleled validation and audit functions, vital for the current regulatory and compliance environment.